Adolis García Player Props: Rangers vs. Marlins

 Adolis García At The Plate

-- Among the qualified hitters in MLB, he ranks 66th in batting average, 61st in on-base percentage, and 16th in slugging.
+- Garcia has 108 hits, which is tops among Texas hitters this season, while batting .266 with 51 extra-base hits.

-- Garcia enters this game on a eight-game hitting streak.
-Over the course of his last games, he's hitting .294 with one homer.
+- Among qualifying hitters in MLB action, he ranks 53rd in batting average, 55th in on-base percentage, and ninth in slugging.

-- In 65.1% of his 106 games this season, Garcia has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Garcia enters this game on a nine-game hitting streak.
+During his last games, he's hitting .438 with three homers.

-- In 44.3% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 20.8% and driven in three or more of his team's runs in eight contests.
+- Garcia has had at least one RBI in 44.9% of his games this season (48 of 107), with more than one RBI 23 times (21.5%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.